BlackSnufkin/BYOVD/README.md

 # BYOVD (Bring Your Own Vulnerable Driver)

 **BYOVD** is a collection of Proof of Concepts (PoCs) showcasing the exploitation of vulnerable drivers to terminate processes protected by AV/EDR solutions.
 This technique allows attackers to disable security software by leveraging flaws in signed drivers.
-These drivers are either not included in the Microsoft recommended anr not listed in the [LOLDrivers](https://www.loldrivers.io/) project (as of 12/08/2023).
+These drivers are either not included in the Microsoft recommended driver block rules or not listed in the [LOLDrivers](https://www.loldrivers.io/) project (as of 12/08/2023).

+However, since the initial discovery, the **TfSysMon** driver has been added to the LOLDrivers project and has also been abused by ransomware groups, as reported by Sophos.
+Attackers used the driver as part of a **BYOVD** technique to disable endpoint protection, as highlighted in [this blog post](https://sophos.com/news/2024/08/14/ransomware-attackers-introduce-new-edr-killer).